Search Engine Optimization (SEO) Updates

 February 06, 2018 | How to Provide Feedback on the New Google Search Console

 With the new Google Search Console beta up and running, users can submit their feedback via the Help Forums or the Submit Feedback option in the Google Search Console to Google.

 Google tested out zero-result search engine result pages.
 Instead of serving a list of results like a typical SERP, Google will simply give the answer if users are searching for a specific question.
 For example, if users are searching for the time, current temperature or what year a celebrity was born, Google will supply the correct response.
 This experiment only lasted about a week before a Google representative confirmed the test was over.

 March 08, 2018 | Unofficially-named “Brackets” Core Algorithm Update

-Google performs a few routine core updates each year, and confirmed another update that happened in the beginning of March.
+Google performs a few routine core updates each year and confirmed another update that happened at the beginning of March.
 Some sites may see slight drops or boosts in their rankings.

 Updates to SEO Tools in 2018